Here are several "Frequently Asked Questions" (FAQs) about the Percy E. Sutton Search for Education, Elevation, and Knowledge (SEEK) Transfer Program.

-The SEEK Transfer Program provides participants with academic and counseling services that assist transfer students transition into Hunter College.
-The program consists of an Orientation and participation in the SEEK Transfer Club, which is comprised of monthly club meetings and small group counseling sessions.
+The SEEK Transfer Program provides participants with academic and counseling services that help transfer students transition into Hunter College.
+The program consists of an Orientation, a SEEK Transfer Course and a SEEK Transfer Club.

 Do I have to attend the SEEK Transfer Orientation if I have already attended an academic advising session at Hunter College?

 Yes.
-In order to participate in the SEEK Program, transfer students must attend the Orientation.
-Participants become acquainted with SEEK faculty and staff as well as the services provided.
+In order to participate in the SEEK Program, incoming transfer students must attend the SEEK Transfer Orientation where you will become acquainted with the SEEK faculty, staff and program’s available services.